 11. By law, you need to buy a liability insurance sticker for riding a bicycle on public roads.

-12. On public busses, you can buy a ticket from the driver.
+12. On public buses, you can buy a ticket directly from the driver.

 13. Drivers have to stop for pedestrians to cross the road.